ktpolanski/ip2/wigwams/wigwams.md

 ## Demonstration Run

 You can quite easily reproduce the Wigwams run performed in Polanski et al. (2014).
 The data can be found in ktpolanski/wigwams_testdata under Community Data.
-Use `model_expr.csv` for the "Gene Expression CSV" field, and `model_deg.csv` for the
+In the iPlant app, in the Inputs tab, use `model_expr.csv` for the `Gene Expression CSV` field, and `model_deg.csv` for the `Differential Expression CSV` field.
+In the Parameters tab, check the `Run Legacy Version` checkbox, and enter `10 10 8 5 5` into the `Minimum Module Size Filtering` field.
+Now you're ready to press the Launch Analysis at the bottom of the app.